MatinMasimli/PycharmProjects/RestApiTest/solution.md

-On the interview.py file there are siz methods among them four method headers were already given on the reference.py file.
+On the practice.py file there are six methods among them four method headers were already given on the reference.py file.

 On the generate_password method, basically I just created passwords based on the given complexity